IoT is an exciting emerging technology. As with all emerging technologies, the early adopters are usually the ones that benefit the most.

 It’s not correct to determine the required tech stack and team members, without defining the scope of your project, to get more precise information contact our experts.

-For an example of what the creation of the app architecture looks like in NIX practice, take a look at this article on IoT monitoring and analysis.
+For an example of what the creation of the app architecture looks like in NIX practice, take a look at this case on IoT monitoring and analysis.

 Once the app has been deployed it needs to be fully tested to make sure that all the features and services work as desired, there are no bugs or glitches, and the user experience is good.
 Various test cases should be applied and test data examined to make sure that all user journeys perform well.